About Me

 Important Disclaimer

-Please note that an initial consultation, or any consultation for mediation or Limited Assistance Representation does not establish an attorney-client or mediator-client relationship.
+Please note that an initial consultation, or any consultation does not establish an attorney-client or mediator-client relationship.
 No such relationship will exist until a formal agreement is reduced to writing and signed by all involved parties.

 -